Mostra d'Oltremare

-The Mostra d'Oltremare in Naples is one of the primary exhibition and complex in Italy and, together with the Fiera del Levante in Bari, the largest in Southern Italy.
+The Mostra d'Oltremare ("Overseas Exhibition") in Naples is one of the main trade fair venues in Italy and, together with the Fiera del Levante in Bari, the largest in Southern Italy.
 The venue covers an area of 720000 m2 and includes buildings of considerable historical and architectural interest, as well as more modern exhibition pavilions, fountains (including the monumental Fountain of the Esedra), a tropical aquarium, gardens with a great variety of tree species and an archaeological park.

 Location and connections

 The exhibition is located in the neapolitan district of Fuorigrotta: the area is connected to the rest of the city through the integrated transport system, thanks to the Cumana, line 6 (Mostra) and line 2 of the underground, the latter housed in the inside the Campi Flegrei railway station.